lai3d/GeometricToolsEngine3p16/README.md

 This is just a fork of https://www.geometrictools.com/index.html, not official repository.

 Geometric Tools Engine 3.16.

+ The Geometric Tools Engine, a library of source code for computing in the fields of mathematics, graphics, image analysis and physics.
+The engine is written in C++ 11 and, as such, has portable access to standard constructs for multithreading programming on cores.
+The engine also supports high-performance computing using general purpose GPU programming (GPGPU).
+SIMD code is also available using Intel Streaming SIMD Extensions (SSE).
+Portions of the code are described in various books as well as in documents available at this site.
+The source code is freely downloadable.

 The distribution was posted on October 3, 2018.
 The following operating systems and compilers are supported, and testing was performed on all systems.
 GTEngine requires OpenGL 4.3 (or later) and GLSL 4.3 (or later) in order to support compute shaders and GLSL introspection.

 Microsoft Windows 10 with Microsoft Visual Studio 2013, Microsoft Visual Studio 2015 or Microsoft Visual Studio 2017.
 The code should also work on Microsoft Windows 8.1, 8.0 and 7.
 Tested with NVIDIA and Intel HD drivers.